AdBOOST/documentation/_posts/2017-02-01-data-feeds.md

 ### Required properties

-These are properties that will be used to distinguish and identify your product and therefore:
+These are properties that will be used to distinguish and identify your items and therefore:

-- ID has to be unique.
+- **ID** has to be unique.
 Please choose property that has lowest probability of duplicit values (EAN, ISBN, etc.)
-- Item name will help you to differentiate your products and will be used as a display property for your Ad Groups or Export items
+- **Item name** will help you to differentiate your products and will be used as a display property for your Ad Groups or Export items
-- URL has to point to web page with content related to this specific item.
+- **URL** has to point to web page with content related to this specific item.
 Otherwise, it might get rejected by target advertising network

 {% include image_tag.html url="/images/feeds/RequiredProps.png" alt="Required Properties" style="" %}

 ### Recommended properties

+Properties that will be identified by AdBOOST or can be dragged into respective container by you.
+You will be able to continue in setup process, even if you leave any of them blank. **Numerical values** will be used as a replacements of {param1} and {param2} placeholders in your [Product Campaigns]({% post_url 2017-01-30-product-campaigns %}) ads.

 {% include image_tag.html url="/images/feeds/RecommendedProps.png" alt="Recommended Properties" style="" %}